In this review, I take an in-depth look at the Shapeoko 4 CNC router from Carbide 3D.

 For example, if you are using a 1.25" tool, the maximum workpiece thickness you can accommodate is around 2.75".

-Shapeoko 4 can cut a variety of materials, including woods, soft metals such as aluminum and brass, and just about anything in between.
+Shapeoko 4 can cut a variety of materials, including wood, soft metals such as aluminum and brass, and just about anything in between.

 It is an affordable machine that is considered one of the best CNC machines for milling aluminum.